May Vokes

 May Vokes (c.
 1882 – September 13, 1957) was an American actress and comedienne.
 She appeared primarily in comedic roles in stage plays.
-Her Broadway appearances included A Fool and His Money, The Quaker Girl, and The Bat.
+Her Broadway appearances included When Dreams Come True, A Fool and His Money, The Quaker Girl, and The Bat.
 She appeared in the films Janice Meredith in 1924 and Get That Venus in 1933.

 Vokes was born near Columbus, Ohio.
 She first acted in a student production while attending a convent school.
 She later moved to Chicago, where a former classmate got her an acting job.

 Vokes was married to Ballard Preston Lester, whose name was reported as Robert.
 She died at Stamford Hospital on September 13, 1957, in Stamford, Connecticut.